 I won’t describe the rest of the story in detail—although I really do recommend that Washington Post article as riveting reading—but the short version is that, after a lot of very detailed sleuthing, Alice Plebuch was able to conclude categorically that her father and another baby were switched at birth, or shortly after birth, at Fordham Hospital in the Bronx where they were both born on the same day of February in 1913.
 And she somehow managed to identify that other baby and to find his still-living daughter too, whom she felt honor-bound to inform that her father was an Irish Catholic at birth who was simply raised as a Jew by the Jewish people he came to know as his father and mother, neither of whom had any idea that they had brought home the wrong baby.

 It sounds like the plot of a made-for-television movie—and not even that believable a one at that.
 And there surely are a lot of obvious questions to ask about how such a thing could ever occur in real life and who, if anyone, should be held accountable after all this time.
 But the question that the story raises that matters to me personally has to do with the nature of identity.
 The Irish Catholic baby brought home by a Jewish family turned into Philip Benson and was raised as a Jewish boy in a Jewish home, then grew up to become what any of us would call a Jewish man.
 Was he “really” Jim Collins, as the Jewish baby brought home by Irish Catholic parents and raised in their faith was known to the world?
 Was Jim Collins, the man Alice Plebuch knew as her father, “really” Philip Benson?
 Were both their lives essentially lies lived out against backgrounds that neither recognized as false but which were, historically and genetically, wholly untrue?
 Were they both essentially phantoms, men who were neither who they were or who they weren’t?
 It’s hard even to say what those questions mean, let alone to answer them cogently.
-Since there’s no reason to think that, had Alice’s grandparents brought the correct baby home from the hospital, that he would eventually have become would have ended up marrying Alice’s mother, Alice Plebuch’s very existence seems predicated on a mix-up that any normal person, other than her husband and her children and all her friends, would easily label a tragedy.
+Since there’s no reason to think that, had Alice’s grandparents brought the correct baby home from the hospital, that he would eventually have ended up marrying Alice’s mother, Alice Plebuch’s very existence seems predicated on a mix-up that any normal person, other than her husband and her children and all her friends, would easily label a tragedy.
 Does that make her existence tragic?
 It’s sounds vaguely right to say that, but I’m not sure I could look her in the eye while I was saying it.

 We all believe, or I think we do, that there are character traits that inhere in the shared genetic heritage of any recognizable group.
 Such talk often veers into tastelessness bordering on prejudice when we “assign” qualities, and usually negative ones, to people based on their race or ethnicity.
 But does that mean that there are no shared traits that the members of groups with a common genetic heritage all share?
 (And, if that is the case, then why should those shared traits be uniformly positive?
 Surely negative traits can also be shared!)
 But what is the precise boundary between identity and shared heritage, between the autonomy of the individual and the shared genetic heritage that inheres in that individual’s DNA?
 Surely, both concepts impinge upon each other.
 But in what specific way and to what precise extent—that is a far thornier riddle to solve.